 Le Rocher-Percé: beer

 The Pit Caribou microbrewery (Percé) offer thirst-quenching craft beers.
 Enjoy a wide selection of craft beers and a variety of shows in the warm atmosphere of the Pit Caribou pub, located in the village of Percé.
 You can also stock up on your favourite products at the microbrewery boutique (L’Anse-à-Beaufils).
 The terrace by the beach is a real piece of paradise to share an unforgettable moment!

 Pit Caribou.
 Photo: Roger St-Laurent

 The Poissonnerie du pêcheur (Bonaventure) and Poissonnerie La Coquille (Caplan) fish markets are great places to stop for fresh and delicious fish and seafood.
 Perched on the top of the cliff, the Distillerie des Marigots (Caplan) awaits you for a guided tour of its facilities with a tasting area.

 Ferme Bourdages Tradition (Saint-Siméon), a strawberry farm that makes wines as well as other delicious products (pies, pâtés, jams, coulis, etc.), offers you lots to choose from, including regional products and pick-your-own.
-La Ferme du Golf (Carleton-sur-Mer) specializes in growing strawberries, raspberries, blueberries and garlic.

 On Saturdays during the summer, the public market in New Richmond gives you the opportunity to meet many artists, artisans and food producers as you purchase their works and products.